uccser/cs-unplugged/docs/source/author/topics.rst

 ==============================================================================

 The following flow charts will take you step by step through the process of adding new content to the topics application.
-Below this section is full details on how to structure and write the configuration files for the topics application.
+Below this section are full details on how to structure and write the configuration files for the topics application.
-These charts and descriptions will use "Algorithms" as an example topic.
+These charts and descriptions will use "Binary" as an example topic.

 .. _adding-a-topic: